- Model Numbers

 - Make sure you have the HDMI cable disconnected on your PS3

-- Push the PS3 power button on the front of the PS3.
+- Then push the PS3 power button on the front of the PS3.
 You should see the light go Red.
 This means your PS3 is turned off.

-- Hold down the PS3's power button until you hear two beeps (one beep, then about 5 seconds and a second beep).
+- Then hold down the PS3's power button until you hear two beeps (one beep, then about 5 seconds and a second beep).

-- Your PS3 should now be set to Component video out and you should see video in the preview window in Showbiz Capture.
+Your PS3 should now be set to Component video out and you should see video in the preview window in Hauppauge Capture.

 Most of the time this is caused by either one of the Component video connectors is not connected.
 For example, if the Red connector is not connected correctly, your video picture will look green.